access2content/computer-science/structures/linked-list.md

 If required, individual Nodes of the DS can be moved without causing loss of data which is not possible in the case of array data structure.

-# Disadvantages of Linked Data Structures
+# Disadvantages of Linked list Data Structures

 Accessing random elements of a Linked DS is slow as we cannot perform a mathematical calculation to reach a node.
 We will have to traverse each